From-Later/from-later-web/README.md

 The Team page is populated by two Are.na feeds.
 The primary one is the [From Later Team](https://www.are.na/sharon-kennedy/from-later-team) feed that includes the photo, name, and bio for each person.
 The secondary feed is the [From Later Team Gifs](https://www.are.na/sharon-kennedy/from-later-team-gifs) feed that just has the GIFS that show up when you hover on someone's picture.

-Here are the steps to update a team member:
+Here are the steps to add a team member:

 - Create a new image block in the From Later Team feed by uploading the person's photo.
 The title of the block should be the person's name, and the description is their bio.
 - Drag the block into the order that you want it to show up in.